-1 nights simple boat 5 nights simple hotel 8 nights standard hotel 2 nights premium hotel 1 nights standard junk 1 nights simple overnight train
+1 nights simple boat

+5 nights simple hotel

+10 nights standard hotel

+1 nights standard junk

+1 nights simple overnight train

 Trip information

 Country information

 Laos Holidays & Tours

 Climate

 The area of Laos and Thailand is tropical 'cool' from November to February, (15 to 27 Degrees Centigrade); 'hot' from March to May (up to 38 Degrees); 'wet' from June to October (rainy, hot and muggy).
 Bangkok and lowland areas are sticky all year round, but the northern highlands (Luang Prabang) are more temperate with a drier heat.
 The so-called 'cool' season can get very cold in the uplands at night and in the morning, bring a fleece.